roboflank/dekutapp/README.md

 ## Client

-This is the place for your application Ionic front-end files.
+This Branch is for the Apps version but with twitt feature